IuliiaKonovalova/school_app/README.md

     + [Spycopg2](https://www.python.org/dev/peps/pep-0249/): the database driver used to connect to the database.
     + [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.
     + [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
-    + [Heroku](https://dashboard.heroku.com/): the hosting service used to host the website.
+    + [Render](https://render.com/): the cloud platform used to host the website.
+    + [ElephantSQL](https://www.elephantsql.com/): the cloud database used to store all the data.
     + [GitHub](https://github.com/): used to host the website's source code.
     + [VSCode](https://code.visualstudio.com/): the IDE used to develop the website.
     + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.